opencv/opencv/modules/gpu/doc/data_structures.rst

     };

-.. index:: gpu::CudaMem::createMatHeader

 gpu::CudaMem::createMatHeader
 ---------------------------------
+Creates a header without reference counting to :ocv:class:`gpu::CudaMem` data.

 .. ocv:function:: Mat gpu::CudaMem::createMatHeader() const

-    Creates a header without reference counting to :ocv:class:`gpu::CudaMem` data.

-.. index:: gpu::CudaMem::createGpuMatHeader

 gpu::CudaMem::createGpuMatHeader
 ------------------------------------
+Maps CPU memory to GPU address space and creates the :ocv:class:`gpu::GpuMat` header without reference counting for it.

 .. ocv:function:: GpuMat gpu::CudaMem::createGpuMatHeader() const

-    Maps CPU memory to GPU address space and creates the :ocv:class:`gpu::GpuMat` header without reference counting for it.
 This can be done only if memory was allocated with the ``ALLOC_ZEROCOPY`` flag and if it is supported by the hardware.
 Laptops often share video and CPU memory, so address spaces can be mapped, which eliminates an extra copy.

-.. index:: gpu::CudaMem::canMapHostMemory

 gpu::CudaMem::canMapHostMemory
 ----------------------------------
+Returns ``true`` if the current hardware supports address space mapping and ``ALLOC_ZEROCOPY`` memory allocation.

 .. ocv:function:: static bool gpu::CudaMem::canMapHostMemory()

-    Returns ``true`` if the current hardware supports address space mapping and ``ALLOC_ZEROCOPY`` memory allocation.

-.. index:: gpu::Stream

 gpu::Stream
 -----------